 “Political Considerations in Nonpolitical Decisions: A Conjoint Analysis of Roommate Choice.”
+Forthcoming.
+Political Behavior.

 Research shows the increasing tendency of partisan considerations to influence decisions outside the context of politics, including residential choice.
 Scholars attribute this tendency to affective distaste for members of the other party.
-However, little work has investigated the relative influence of political and nonpolitical factors in these situations – nor has it sufficiently ruled out alternative explanations for these phenomena.
+However, little work has investigated the relative influence of political and nonpolitical factors in these situations—and it has not sufficiently ruled out alternative explanations for these phenomena.
 Do people mainly choose to socially avoid members of the other party for political reasons, or is partisanship simply perceived to be correlated with relevant nonpolitical considerations?
 In some settings, political affiliation may serve primarily as a cue for other factors.
 As a result, studies that manipulate partisanship but fail to include other individuating information may exaggerate partisanship’s importance in these decisions.
 To address this shortcoming, I assess the impact of political and nonpolitical considerations on roommate selection via conjoint analysis.
 I find that partisanship strongly influences this social decision even in the presence of nonpolitical-but-politically-correlated individuating information.
 Partisan preferences are also moderated by roommates’ perceived levels of political interest.
 Finally, other social traits do matter, but how they matter depends on partisanship.
-Specifically, partisans report increased willingness to live with counter-stereotypic out-partisans.
+Specifically, partisans report increased willingness to live with counter–stereotypic out-partisans.
 This suggests that partisan social divides may be more easily bridged by individuals with cross-cutting identities.

 Social decisions are often imbued with various types of biases.
 The consequence can be discrimination against certain groups of people.
 One of the more widely documented types of discrimination is race-based – racial minorities frequently find themselves at a disadvantage.
 Recent work also reveals partisan bias such that members of one political party unfairly favor their co-partisans or discriminate against members of the other party in social and economic decisions.
 In this paper, we use a correspondence study to explore the independent and intersectional impact of racial and partisan discrimination in higher education.
 Specifically, we investigate responsiveness to e-mail requests for information sent to admissions departments at four-year colleges in the United States.
 While we find some evidence for partisan discrimination, our central finding is that African-Americans who reference politics of any sort receive substantially fewer responses.
 This coheres with the theory of racial threat: members of a majority group are averse to minorities who might threaten their political, economic, or social status.